aronherbel/ThinkNest/thinknest/README.md

 # 🧠 ThinkNest

 ThinkNest is a digital learning coach app designed to help students manage their daily information overload and achieve their learning goals effectively.
-Developed by Abdullazit Hassen Abdella and Aron Herbel, this app aims to serve as a 'Second Brain' for students, providing tools for better organization, focus, and productivity.
+Developed by Ajnur Ademi, Abdullazst Hassen Abdella and Aron Herbel, this app aims to serve as a 'Second Brain' for students, providing tools for better organization, focus, and productivity.

 ## ✨ Features